 The dimensions for the drive units mimic those found on the E8000 unit.
 A narrower Q-Factor (pedal-to-pedal width) is said to put riders in a natural riding position, whilst the reduced weight compared to rival systems on the market is claimed to make for “more nimble and responsive e-MTB’s”.

 3. Refined Controls

 Handlebar controls for the E7000 drive system take on a minimalistic and fuss-free aesthetic.
-The left-hand switch toggles through the support modes, as well as enabling walk-assist whilst the right-hand controls take care of the shifting.
+The left-hand switch toggles through the support modes, as well as enabling walk-assist whilst the right-hand is free to take care of the shifting.

-For those with a dropper post equipped e-MTB, the left-hand control is designed to compliment a remote mounted lever, for easier seatpost adjustments on the fly.
-Tactile responsiveness also sees an upgrade, with a reassuring click signifying a gear or assistance level change, ensuring accidental gear changes are a thing of the past.
+For those with a dropper post equipped e-MTB, the left-hand control is designed to complement a remote mounted lever for easier seatpost adjustments on the fly.
+Tactile responsiveness also sees an upgrade, now with a reassuring button click.
 Additionally, the new controls are said to be easier to use even with thick [full-fingered gloves].

 4. Sleek New Display

 Taking care of speed, gear and range metrics is an all-new console display, similar to that used on Shimano XTR and XT Di2 drivetrains.
 The discrete unit looks set to compliment a fuss-free cockpit.

 STEPS’ new wireless functionality allows riders to display all riding information on a 3rd party device such as your existing cycling computer or smartphone.
 For a cleaner set-up, riders also have the ability to toggle assistance modes from the display itself, negating the need for the left-hand control unit altogether.

 The E7000 drive system comes with three base assistance modes; Eco, Trail and Boost.
 There is also a walk-assist option that aims to make walking with your bike easy.